sadtank/btc-mon/README.md

 9. (optional) If gifting the system, you can now remove the cached wifi creds and shutdown.
 Your recipient can simply connect a keyboard, boot, and configure using only the LCD display!
 10. (optional) [send sats](#donations) for thanks!

-### Multi-use raspi:
+### Multi-use raspi*:
 If you're running other stuff on the pi already, the ansible bootstrap script may bork your existing install.
 1. Eyeball the ansible playbook for dependencies and necessary config (e.g., I2C...
 AI is good at this.).
 2. Modify and enable the unif file from the ansible playbook.
 Unit file executes the location of the `current` version symlink.
 3. (optional) [send sats](#donations) for thanks!

-While this setup is for raspi, the display manufacturer ([Waveshare](https://www.waveshare.com/wiki/LCD1602_I2C_Module)) does support Arduino and Jetson Nano.
+*While this setup is for raspi, the display manufacturer ([Waveshare](https://www.waveshare.com/wiki/LCD1602_I2C_Module)) does support Arduino and Jetson Nano.
 If all Waveshare scripts expose the same calls simply swap `LCD1602.py`.
 This _should_ work, if the device is configured properly.
 Your mileage may vary.

 ## Parts list